 Depending on what qualities or skills you want to highlight, you can use any of the following types of resume introductions:

-The work experience section is the core of your resume.
-This section is where you list your previous job titles or any roles you’ve held that are relevant to the job you want to fill.
+The work experience section is the core of your resume – it’s where you list your previous job titles or any roles you’ve held that are relevant to the job you want to fill.

 Your work history should be arranged with your most recent job at the top, and include the following information for each position: